FOSS4GAcademy/GST103FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 ###Task 1 Topology Rules - Part 1

-In this task, you will use the Topology Rules plugin to investigate the quality of two datasets: bus routes and bus stops.
+In this task, you will use the Topology Checker plugin to investigate the quality of two datasets: bus routes and bus stops.

 2. Open QGIS Desktop and add the parcels.shp, Bus_stops.shp and Bus_routes.shp layers from the Lab Data folder to to the map (shown in figure below).